Richard Kuklinski: Personal life

-Anna reportedly was often abusive too.
-She would beat Richard with broom handles (sometimes breaking the handle on his body during the assaults) and other household objects.
+Kuklinski's mother was also reportedly abusive.
+She would beat him with broom handles (sometimes breaking the handle on his body during the assaults) and other household objects.
 He recalled an incident during his pre-teen years when his mother attempted to kill his father with a kitchen knife.
-Anna was a zealous Catholic and believed that stern discipline should be accompanied by a strict religious upbringing so Richard was raised in the Roman Catholic Church and served as an altar boy.
+As a zealous Catholic, Kuklinski's mother believed that stern discipline should be accompanied by a strict religious upbringing, so he was raised in the Roman Catholic Church and served as an altar boy.
 Kuklinski later rejected Catholicism and regarded his mother as a "cancer" who destroyed everything she touched.

-Kuklinski and his first wife, Linda, had two sons, Richard Jr. and David.
+Kuklinski and his first wife, Linda, had two sons.
 While working for a trucking company, he met Barbara Pedrici, a secretary at the same firm.
-Richard and Linda divorced, and he married Barbara in September 1961 and had two daughters, Merrick and Christin, and a son, Dwayne.
+Richard and Linda divorced, and he married Barbara in September 1961 and had two daughters and a son.

-Kuklinski's family and Dumont, New Jersey neighbors were unaware of his criminal activities and instead believed he was a successful businessman.
+Kuklinski's family and their neighbors in Dumont, New Jersey, were unaware of his criminal activities and instead believed he was a successful businessman.
 Barbara described him as a "wholesale distributor" and said he employed an accountant.
 She did suspect that some of his income was from illegal activities due to their lifestyle and the large amounts of cash he often possessed.
-However, given his volatility, she never expressed these worries to him instead maintaining a "don't ask questions" philosophy when it came to his business life or associates.
-If Richard suddenly left the house in the middle of the night, Barbara would never ask where he was going.
+However, given his volatility, she never expressed these worries to him, instead maintaining a "don't ask questions" philosophy when it came to his business life or associates.
+If Kuklinski suddenly left the house in the middle of the night, Barbara would never ask where he was going.
+On June 6, 1984, Kuklinski filed for personal bankruptcy listing debts of $160,697, and assets of only $300.

 The Kuklinskis divorced in 1993 when Richard was in prison.
-Barbara said the divorce was for "money reasons."
-She continued to visit him in prison but only about once a year.
-On June 6, 1984, Kuklinski filed for personal bankruptcy listing debts of $160,697, and assets of only $300.
+Barbara stated the divorce was for "money reasons."
+She continued to visit him in prison, but only about once a year.